hms-dbmi/pic-sure/services/pic-sure-auth-microapp/README.md

 Ensure that your VirtualBox, named &lt;NAME&gt;, has no container using port 80 and 443.
 If it does, either shut down the containers using those ports, or create a new VirtualBox, with a different name. ([Follow the instructions to create a new VirtualBox](https://github.com/hms-dbmi/docker-images/wiki/Local-Development-Setup)
 )

-## Deployment of Docker containers
+## Deployment using Docker containers

-The below command will
+The below commands need Java 9+ and Maven installed.
+The commands will do

 1. download the repository
 1. compile the code with Maven
 1. build the Docker images in the local registry
 1. start the Docker containers on the configured VirtualBox
-2. open a browser window (on MacOS) for the URL to the MicroApp UI container\
+2. open a browser window (on MacOS) for the URL to the MicroApp UI container

 ```